 - Keep records of all employees and make it known to them that their usefulness in the company depends on their behavior as well as work output, and that any work dismissal will be purely based off this and not other aspects.

-Workplace discrimination in Indiana can take on many forms and involve the following consequences:
+Workplace discrimination can take on many forms and involve the following consequences:

 - Showing favoritism of one employee over the other